Mobile web services

 Moodle comes with a built-in web service designed for mobile applications.
 It is required to run the official Mobile app.
 Enable it only if you want people to use the official app or if a third party app explicitly requires it.

 A site administrator first must enable mobile web services:

-- In Administration > Site administration > Mobile app > Mobile settings
+- In Administration > Site administration > Plugins > Web services > Mobile

-- Check "Enable web services for mobile devices" and then
+- Check "Enable mobile web services" and then

 - Click Save.